-- Asset Verification: Bank Accounts please upload most recent statements (for all accounts).
-Please make a note on each statement of the ending balance in U.S. dollars. - o Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - Asset Verification: Investments please upload most recent statement for all stocks, bonds and investment records.
-Please make a note on each statement of the ending balance in U.S. dollars. - o Documentation of Student Accounts - Documentation of Spouse Accounts (if held separately) - Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2023) - Tax Documentation please upload copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars. - o Documentation of Student Returns - Documentation of Spouse Returns (if filed separately) - Documentation of Parent Returns (for any students age 28 or younger as of 12/31/2023) - Educational Support award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School. - FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov [required only for U.S. Citizens or Permanent Residents].
+- Asset Verification: Bank Accounts please upload as part of the FAAST application or upload most recent statements (for all accounts).
+Please make a note on each statement of the ending balance in U.S. dollars. - o Documentation of Student Accounts - o Documentation of Spouse Accounts (if held separately) - O Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2024) - Asset Verification: Investments please upload as part of the FAAST application or upload most recent statement for all stocks, bonds and investment records.
+Please make a note on each statement of the ending balance in U.S. dollars. - Documentation of Student Accounts - o Documentation of Spouse Accounts (if held separately) - O Documentation of Parent Accounts (for any students age 28 or younger as of 12/31/2024) - Tax Documentation please upload as part of the FAAST application or upload copies of most recent tax returns or country's equivalent with English translation and conversion to United States dollars. - Documentation of Student Returns - o Documentation of Spouse Returns (if filed separately) - O Documentation of Parent Returns (for any students age 28 or younger as of 12/31/2024) - Educational Support award letter(s) for any outside scholarships or fellowships which will support your enrollment at Yale Law School.

+• FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov [required only for U.S. Citizens or Permanent Residents].